MeditationDuck/wake-cookbook/index.md

 You are testing the contract. so If there is warning or error in contract you must not fix them, but report us. you can only add and change content in `/tests` directory.
 To see inheritance relation, look `Inheritance relation and path printer` and run the wake printer.

-# Complehensive Requirement

-When user asked, you must cover all defined error and event that in the given contracts by actually execute it.

 ## Report

 When user asked the comprehensive test, after the end of the your development of the test, you must write `tests/report.md` by appending new text. you must report the weird behavior of the contract and error you find in the contract there. you do not write any recommendation.